Grand Circle Tour Of Hawaii Island

 Don’t miss a thing on this complete circle-island narrated tour of Hawaiʻi’s biggest consecutive land mass.
 Get a jump on the day with a morning pickup and take in the island views as you cruise the island’s best in cultural, historic, scenic, and gourmet sites.
 The narrated day-long tour will ensure you visit all the must-see spots on the Big Island.
 In a single day, you will have breathtaking views of cascading waterfalls, feel the crunch a lava fields under your shoes, glimpse the turtles lounging on the blacks sands of a picture-perfect tropical beach, and indulge the senses with flavors of world-famous Kona coffee and buttery macadamia nuts.
-Coffee connoisseurs will delight over a tour of famed Royal Kona Coffee headquarters.
-Those with a sweet tooth will savor the desserts of Big Island Candies Factory (or Mauna Loa Macadamia Nut Factory).
+Coffee connoisseurs will delight over a tour of a Kona coffee mill and farm.
 Historically significant highlights include Hilo Town’s tsunami memorial site and the statue honoring legendary Hawaiian leader King Kamehameha.
-Round out your experience with a visit to native Hawaiian garden and historically-significant sites including the recreation of an ancient fishing village.
-With easy pickup and drop off, your tour of this large island lets you sit back and enjoy the Big Island experience.
+Round out your experience with a visit to the overlook at Waipio Valley and be inspired by tales of incredible bravery, courage and devotion.

 Hawaii Volcanoes National Park is a major stop on this tour.
-Home to the Kilauea Visitor Center, Volcano House, Steam Vents and more, you will love the volcanic crater overlook stops we make.
+Home to the Kilauea Visitor Center, Volcano House, Thurston Lava Tube, Steam Vents and more, you will love the volcanic crater overlook stops we make.

 We also make a short stop at the beautiful Rainbow Falls, a picturesque falls right near Hilo.

-Lunch can be had on your own at Imiloa Sky Garden or Volcano House.
-Both offer an array of dishes sure to please all palates.
-Snacks and drinks can be purchased at several of the stops along the tour route.
+Snacks and gifts can be purchased at several of the stops along the tour route.
 Restrooms are also available in most places.
 The tour offers a nice balance of moderate walking and time in the cool of the bus.
 No time is wasted as the views from your seat are spectacular.
 Offering easy pickup and drop off, your tour of this grand island lets you sit back and enjoy the true Big Island experience.